suffolklibraries/lgc/content/collections/events/friends-around-the-table-23-02.md

     content:
       -
         type: text
-        text: 'The closest bus stop is Deben pool which is a one to two minuet walk from the venue.'
+        text: 'The closest bus stop is Deben pool which is a one to two minute walk from the venue.'
   -
     type: heading
     attrs: